Rookout/rookout-training/targets.md

     ```
     Replace `<your-username>` with your GitHub username so that you can differentiate your message from other trainee messages.

     > Note: Notice that you can use the curly brace notation '{ }' in your message which allows direct access to local variables within your application.
-In the original message, you'll also notice that you can access internal Rookout namespaces which allow you to access infromation about the Rookout SDK as well as various data elements related to the breakpoint.
+In the original message, you'll also notice that you can access internal Rookout namespaces which allow you to access information about the Rookout SDK as well as various data elements related to the breakpoint.
 To read more on this in the documentation refer to the following link: https://docs.rookout.com/docs/breakpoints-reference/#namespaces

     <p><img src="images/targets-message-dropdown.png" width="350"/><p>